shane-tomlinson/promises-a-plus/README.md

 # Promises A+

-A Saturday evening hack by Shane Tomlinson to implement the Promises A+ spec[http://promisesaplus.com/].
+A Saturday evening hack to implement the [Promises A+ spec](http://promisesaplus.com/)

 ## Author
 * Shane Tomlinson